Leofltt/Kairos/README.md

 `cd` into the repository folder

+### Installing with Cabal

-`cabal install` (or build with stack if so you prefer)
+`cabal install`

+`cabal repl` to start an interactive interpreter loading Kairos

+### Installing with Stack

+`stack install`

+`stack ghci` to start an interactive interpreter loading Kairos

+### Starting an interactive session

 run `csound kairos.csd` from a terminal window or from your favorite editor

-while csound is running, open another terminal window in the same folder and run `ghci`
+while csound is running, open another terminal window in the same folder and run `ghci` according to the instructions provided based on your chosen installation method (stack or cabl)

-within ghci run `:script BootKairos.hs`
+within this ghci instance run `:script BootKairos.hs`

 All the modules should be loaded and ready to play with!